offline-ai/ppe/README.md

 ### Agent Script Inheritance

-Agent scripts can inherit content and configurations from another script through the `type` property.
+Agent scripts can inherit code and configurations from another script through the `type` property.
 Here’s an example of creating a character named “Dobby”:

 ```yaml
 ---